 Amortization is the process of paying off debt through regular installment payments.
 Each payment covers a portion of the loan’s interest and principal balance.

 A loan goes into default when a business fails to make loan payments.
 Lenders will notify credit bureaus when a loan is placed in default, which will have a sharply negative effect on a business credit score.

-Many small business financing options require a company to offer up collateral.
-These can be any asset a lender can seize if a loan goes into default.
+Many small business financing options require a company to offer collateral.
+These can be any assets a lender can seize if a loan goes into default.
 Examples include equipment, vehicles, real estate and inventory.

-If you’re operating a new business or don’t have assets to offer as collateral, a lender may require you to sign a personal guarantee.
-This legally binds you to act as guarantor of the loan, becoming liable in case of default.
+A lender may require you to sign a personal guarantee.
+This legally binds you to act as guarantor of the loan, becoming liable for the balance in case of default.
 Personal guarantees are common in unsecured debt agreements.

-A secured loan is any type of financing that requires collateral or a personal guarantee to secure it.
+A secured loan is any type of financing that requires collateral to secure it.
 Common examples are mortgage and equipment loans, which use the property you’re purchasing as collateral.
 Secured loans may also require a personal guarantee.

-Unsecured loans, on the other hand, don’t have this guarantee to lenders and are considered riskier as a result.
+Unsecured loans, on the other hand, are not backed by collateral and are considered riskier as a result.

 Businesses with more than one loan payment every month might consider debt consolidation.
-This practice refinances your current debts into one loan, with one payment, one due date and one interest rate.
-Sometimes, it may result in a lower total monthly payment.
+This practice takes all your current debts and combines them into one loan, with one payment, one due date and one interest rate.
+Sometimes, it may result in a lower total monthly payment as well.

 Common in commercial real estate loans, the loan-to-value (LTV) ratio determines the percentage of a loan that a lender is willing to give you, compared to the total value of the item financed.